 The programme has a photocopying fund at the rate of 200 free copies per MA/PhD student per month.

-Professor Glenn Summerhayes is the Pacific Islands Students Support Officer for the programme.
+Dr Charles Radclyffe is the Pacific Islands Students' Support Officer for the programme.

 University of Otago scholarships are available for both undergraduate and postgraduate study, and we encourage all eligible students to apply for these.
 A range of other scholarships relevant to aspects of research in the department are also available and the University maintains a database of these.
 Several external funding agencies may also have scholarships or research funds available to support your studies and it is worth looking into these.
 For example if you are studying Medical Anthropology you may apply for grants from the Health Research Council which has a number of scholarships and summer studentships.
 The Ministry of Education maintains a list of relevant funding agencies.